 These Make-Ahead Brussels Sprouts and Bacon are a winning side dish every-single-time I make them.
 Have you noticed that there is always a holiday, potluck, or special dinner approaching?
 You can make side dishes days ahead for Thanksgiving, Christmas, or any other special Holiday dinner and help your meal be as stress-free as possible.
 One of the smartest things ever is having some make-ahead side dishes in your recipe collection will help you get ahead.

 I’m always looking for recipes that use real foods, are economical and pack a nutritional power-punch.
 This is one of those.
 It’s also gluten-free, paleo, Keto, and D-E-L-I-C-I-O-U-S !

 I was on a dumb diet … again.

 I got invited to a big family birthday and Thanksgiving combo event.
 I knew that if I wanted something that I could eat, I better bring it myself.

 That’s a smart idea – ya know?
-Bring something you can eat if you’re on diet restrictions.
+Bring something you can eat if you have diet restrictions.